 Justine has experience teaching a selection of dance disciplines to all ages and abilities.
 She has been a resident dance artist in schools for County Councils.
 In addition she has worked for Liz Roche and John Scott as assistant choreographer and dance captain for The Abbey Theatre (David Bolger and Muirne Bloomer).
 She is currently responsible for the Junior section of Dublin Youth Dance Company (12-17yrs).

 From January 2010 to January 2016 Justine took on the role of company manager for dance company Liz Roche Company.
-In this capacity she has since gone on to work as a freelance creative producer, overseeing and delivering various projects (dance, music, theatre).
+In this capacity she has since gone on to work as a freelance creative producer, overseeing and delivering various projects (dance, music, theatre) for Pipeworks Festival, Corp_Real, Galway Dance Days, imdt, Cie Nacera Belaza, Ella Clarke Choreography, Pan Pan and Catherine Young Dance.

-Justine managed Irish rock band Preachers Son (2010/16) and to date Justine has also enjoyed a career in fashion as both a model and choreographer encompassing runway, editorial and advertising with Models Office and Dominique (Brussels), Touche (Amsterdam) and Morgan The Agency (Dublin).
+Justine managed Irish rock band Preachers Son (2010/16) and in 2003 Justine obtained an honours Gdip in Web Design and Multimedia Authoring.
+Since then, she has worked freelance for a variety of clients, amongst them FUSIO one of Ireland's leading web strategy, design & development companies.
+To date Justine has also enjoyed a career in fashion as both a model and choreographer encompassing runway, editorial and advertising with Models Office and Dominique (Brussels), Touche (Amsterdam) and Morgan The Agency (Dublin).